 Again, all of these accounts are generally revocable and allow you to automatically transfer property at your death to whoever you want – all while avoiding the hassle of probate.

-If you have questions about any of these accounts, or other estate planning options, please feel free to contact one of our Los Angeles Estate planning attorneys – we are here to help.
-You can reach us at (310) 954-1877, email@example.com, or you can also send us a message by using our Contact Form.
+If you have questions about any of these accounts, or other estate planning options, please feel free to contact one of our Los Angeles real estate attorneys – we are here to help.
+You can reach probate litigation attorney in Los Angeles at (310) 954-1877, [email protected], or you can also send us a message by using our Contact Form.